mchlkucera/notion-to-html/README.md

 **Image upload setup:**

 1. Create a http://cloudinary.com/ account
-2. Get the Cloud name, Api key and Api secret, and define following keys in the request body: `cloudinaryCloudName`, `cloudinaryApiKey`, `cloudinaryApiSecret` and set the to the right values.
+2. Get the Cloud name, Api key and Api secret, and define following keys in the **request body**: `cloudinaryCloudName`, `cloudinaryApiKey`, `cloudinaryApiSecret` and set the to the right values.
 3. Add the `uploadImages` parameter

 ## Improved lists